Marie Winn

-Marie Winn (née Wienerová; 1936) is a journalist, author, and bird-watcher.
+Marie Winn (née Wienerová; October 21, 1936 – December 25, 2024) was an American journalist, author, and bird-watcher.
 She is known for her books and articles on the wildlife of Central Park and her Wall Street Journal Leisure & Arts column.
 She appears in Frederic Lilien's documentary film, The Legend of Pale Male (2010).
 She is also known for writing The Plug-In Drug (1977), which explored the impact of television on young children, and for her involvement in the quiz show scandals of the 1950s.
+She died in New York City on December 25, 2024, at the age of 88.